A Letter About How I Actually Set Goals Now

 This pressure often stems from a deep-seated need for external validation, common in those who experienced childhood emotional neglect.
 It can lead to procrastination or burnout, making it harder to consistently work towards your aspirations.
 Learning to set compassionate, realistic goals can help you break free from this cycle.

-It’s common for high-achievers with relational trauma to link their self-worth to their achievements.
+It’s common for driven with relational trauma to link their self-worth to their achievements.
 To shift this, focus on setting goals that align with your intrinsic values and personal growth, rather than what you think others expect.
 This process helps you build a sense of internal validation and purpose.

 Self-sabotage often arises from unconscious fears, such as the fear of success, change, or even not being ‘enough’ once a goal is met.
 Recognizing these underlying patterns is the first step.
 Practicing self-compassion and breaking down large goals into smaller, manageable steps can help you navigate these anxieties and maintain momentum.